 You may also browse and search items from the DPLA’s repository in the “DPLA Items” tab, or add local items in the appropriate tab.

 Note: If you add local items using the WordPress "Media Library," they will not behave the same way as other embedded items.
 Adding these local items using a Toolkit Shortcode, however, means that they will behave like your other items.

 The “Selected items” tab will accumulate all the items you have selected.
 By clicking the “Settings” tab, you can choose what metadata you would like to display and make use of a few design options.

 Click the “Insert shortcode” button when you are finished.
 Your shortcode has now been generated: it is the code bounded by brackets.

-The shortcode’s other attributes control the design options of the item, gallery, carousel, or playlist.
-What you select in the point-and-click interface change these options.
+The shortcode’s other attributes control the design options.
+Your selections in the point-and-click interface changes these options.
 This can include what size thumbnails render; whether captions appear, where, and with what contextual information; the style of a gallery; and whether a gallery that animates starts without clicking.

 Once you have generated a custom shortcode, you may double click on that shortcode to add additional items or modify aspects of the embedding method, using the point-and-click interface.
 Click “Insert Shortcode” again, and your changes will be reflected.

 To add items to your shortcode you may find the PID associated with an item you want to add from your DRS set or collectionand add it to the list of PIDs under the “id” attribute.